BTS-CM/astro-eos-tool/README.md

-# Bitshares Astro NFT tool
+# EOS Astro NFT tool

 Implemented using React, Astro and ShadCN.